CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/overview.md

-<h1> </h1>

-# **`Curve DAO: Liquidity Gauges and Minting CRV`**
+<h1>Curve DAO: Liquidity Gauges and Minting CRV</h1>

-Curve incentivizes liquidity providers with the CRV, the protocol governance token.
+Curve is built in a way to incentivise liquidity providers with CRV, the protocols governance token.
+The protocol works in a way that it directs the inflation of the CRV token to the liquidity providers based on the votes of the veCRV holders.
+This is done through a system of gauges, the `GaugeController` contract, and the `Minter` contract.

+Users who have veCRV, Curve's voting-escrowed token, can vote on DAO-approved gauges to receive CRV emissions.

+---

+# **Smart Contracts**

 Allocation, distribution and minting of CRV are managed via several related DAO contracts:

 <div class="grid cards" markdown>